 Think about who you want to capture, and what they’re trying to accomplish.
 Use combinations of specific keywords and phrasing that your audience would use in that search.
 For the actual keywords, the best places to use them are:

-• In the ALT text of any images on the page
+- In the filename or title of any images on the page

 2. Quality, consistency, and E-A-T